kazaxc/OpenGameTTS/README.md

 Uses Microsoft speech synthesis - Any language packs or SAPI5 voices you have installed on windows are available for you to use.
 If you want additional voices follow [this](https://support.microsoft.com/en-gb/topic/download-languages-and-voices-for-immersive-reader-read-mode-and-read-aloud-4c83a8d8-7486-42f7-8e46-2b0fdf753130) guide by Microsoft.

 Early stages work in progess but it is fully functional, the code is just not very clean and the project layout needs some work along with a few extra features.
-Major refactor coming soon.
+Major [refactor](https://github.com/kazaxc/OpenGameTTS/tree/avalonia-refactor) currently underway, check [here](https://github.com/kazaxc/OpenGameTTS/milestones) for progress updates.

 ### Built with